-As a responsible company, M&B regard the welfare of livestock as a matter of utmost importance.
-Within our Sourcing Policy* we have defined our required standards, as they relate to animal welfare, which are applicable to all suppliers of beef, pork, lamb, poultry, liquid milk, shell-on eggs and finfish, across all M&B brands.
+As a responsible company, Mitchells & Butlers regard the welfare of livestock as a matter of utmost importance.
+Within our Sourcing Policy* we have defined our required standards, as they relate to animal welfare, which are applicable to all suppliers of beef, pork, lamb, poultry, liquid milk, shell-on eggs, egg ingredients and finfish, across all Mitchells & Butlers brands.
 These standards will apply to the supply of additional protein and dairy products, as the Policy develops.

-As part of our Sourcing Policy we require all suppliers of meat and poultry products to procure material produced from livestock reared in accordance with the Five Freedoms, as developed by the Farm Animal Welfare Council, regardless of country of origin.
+As part of our Sourcing Policy we require all suppliers of meat, poultry, dairy and farmed fish products to procure material produced from livestock reared in accordance with the Five Freedoms, as developed by the Farm Animal Welfare Council, regardless of country of origin.

 - Freedom from Hunger and Thirst - by providing ready access to fresh water and a diet to maintain full health and vigour.

 - Freedom from Discomfort - by providing an appropriate environment including shelter and a comfortable resting area.

 - Freedom from Pain, Injury or Disease - by prevention or rapid diagnosis and treatment.

 - Freedom to Express Normal Behaviour - by providing sufficient space, proper facilities and company of the animal's own kind.

 - Freedom from Fear and Distress - by ensuring conditions and treatment which avoid mental and suffering.

 As a minimum, all red meat, poultry, dairy and farmed fish purchased by Mitchells & Butlers originates from animals reared to meet the legal standards required on animal welfare, as operate in the source country.